ybaryshnikova/extensions-meetup/crd-example/README.md

 kubectl get evc -v 6
 ```

+The simple version of a controller does not do much.
+Let's see a more elaborate option that runs a watch stream in a separate thread.
 ## Threaded watcher with some logic
 If you deleted the CRD on the previous step
 ```commandline
 kubectl apply -f manifests/crd.yaml
 ```

 Make sure you don't have a persistent volume claim instance:
 ```commandline